Eseohe281/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-alias ls="rm *" is script that creates an alias. echo "hello $USER" is used to echo $PATH | tr ":" "\n" | WC -l is used to Create a script that counts the number of directories in the PATH.
+alias ls="rm *" is script that creates an alias. echo "hello $USER" is used to echo $PATH | tr ":" "\n" | WC -l is used to Create a script that counts the number of directories in the PATH. printenv is used to Create a script that lists environment variables.